Institute for the Advancement of Legal Communication

-In fall 2009, Stetson launched a webinar series through its Project for Excellence in Legal Communication.
-Stetson's webinars have attracted more than 250 attendees for the live events.
-Topics have included outcomes and assessment in legal writing, coaching moot court teams, advanced writing course innovations, the definition of "legal writing scholarship," technology for giving feedback, and new ideas and voices in legal writing scholarship.
+Since 2009, Stetson's Virtual Legal Writing Conference Webinars have attracted more than 250 attendees for the live events.
+Topics have included outcomes and assessments in legal writing, coaching moot court teams, advanced writing course innovations, the definition of "legal writing scholarship," technology for giving feedback, and new ideas and voices in legal writing scholarship.
 Archived presentations are available below.

 Praise for the webinars from participants:

 "I enjoyed the webinar very much and learned a lot.
 In fact, I'll be downloading the conference to go over some of the points again, and hope to share it with some of my colleagues."